garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 This code gets the information about the stars that are in the database and the number of observations for each one of them.
 From there you could extract information about your favourite star.

-In this example I am just going to get the information about the Tabby star (aka.
-8462852), to do that I just need to find and download the files in the dtabase that correspond to observations of Tabby:
+In this example, I am just going to get the information about *KIC 8462852*, to do that I just need to find and download the files in the dtabase that correspond to observations of Tabby:

 {% highlight r %}
 tabby <- files[grep("8462852", files$V3),]